Closing costs you should expect

 • Title Insurance

-Sellers: As we get through the details of your deal, I'll not only work to get the optimal sales price, but I'll also campaign for limited closing costs.
-And once we've come to an agreement, I'll describe in detail the closing costs so you are aware of exactly what you're paying for.
+Sellers: As we negotiate your sale, I'll not only work to get the very best sales price, but I'll also advocate for lower closing costs.
+And once we've arrived at an agreement, I'll describe in detail the closing costs so you are informed of exactly what you're paying for.

-Buyers: If you are buying real estate in Kern County, you will receive a "Loan Estimate" (LE) of closing costs within three days of submitting your loan application.
-The estimate is based on the loan officer's past experiences and is required to be within an acceptable range so you're not shocked when you get to the closing table.
-I'll be glad to review the LE with you, answering your questions and highlighting any estimates in question.
+Buyers: If you're purchasing real estate in Kern County, you'll receive a "Loan Estimate" (LE) of closing costs within three days of submitting your loan application.
+The estimate is based on the loan officer's prior experience and is required to be within an appropriate range so you're not surprised when you get to closing time.
+I'll be happy to look at the LE with you, answering your questions and highlighting any estimates of concern.

 Looking to Buy?